pts/dosmc/README.txt

   FASM) can't create OMF .obj files, thus are incompatible with dosmc.
   NBASM uses a differnet sytnax, and we didn't managed to make it produce an .obj file, starting from examples/helloc2a.asm.
+* If the extension is .lib, then the .obj modules stored in the specified static library are used as is for linking. `dosmc -cl' can be used to create a .lib file. .lib files created by other compilers and linkers will probably not work with dosmc.
+A .lib file is a concatenation of .obj files, with an extra header.

 Program entry points for dosmc (choose any):